 Delegates and speakers at the Make it British Forum defined a clear agenda for the future of UK manufacturing – and you can all play your part

-Last week we held our first Make it British Forum to address the growing demand for UK businesses to manufacture in this country.
+In October 2016 we held our first Make it British Forum to address the growing demand for UK businesses to manufacture in this country.
 The event took place at De Montfort University in Leicester, which is the largest textile manufacturing region in the UK, producing up to 1 million garments a week.

 The passion and desire to invest our energies into using the fantastic talents and resources that we have in the UK was in much evidence at the event.